MicrosoftDocs/sql-docs/docs/relational-databases/graphs/sql-graph-architecture.md

 |MATCH	| [MATCH &#40;Transact-SQL&#41;](../../t-sql/queries/match-sql-graph.md)|MATCH built-in is introduced to support pattern matching and traversal through the graph.  |

 ## Limitations and known issues
-There are certain limitations on node and edge tables in this release:
+There are certain limitations on node and edge tables:
 * Local or global temporary tables cannot be node or edge tables.
 * Table types and table variables cannot be declared as a node or edge table.
 * Node and edge tables cannot be created as system-versioned temporal tables.